Being LGBTQIA+ at Stockton

 Additional Resources

-We encourage Stockton students to get involved and learn more about the LGBTQIA+ community on campus.
+We encourage you to learn more about more about the thriving LGBTQIA+ community on our campus!

 The Title IX of the Education amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.